Being an Effective, Happy Teaching Assistant

 This is much like the way we approach research!
 Just as our research develops through cycles of investigation, teaching is an ability that improves with work and reflection.

-Evidence from research on teaching suggests that a productive way to think about teaching is to see it as a skill that grows over time and to see it as a field of study in and of itself, with a scholarly tradition that can support that growth with the application of evidence-based teaching practices.
+Evidence from research on teaching suggests that a productive way to think about teaching is to see it as a skill that grows over time and as a field of study in and of itself, with a scholarly tradition that can support that growth with the application of evidence-based teaching practices.

 Aretta’s preparation to teach began with her considering all the things that students should know or understand.

+When new teachers think of teaching, they tend to focus on what should be covered in a course.
+This focus on content usually leads new teaching assistants to start looking at topics on syllabi or chapters in a textbook.
 While each discipline at a university could be reduced to a list of facts, topics, or themes, students who are simply required to memorize or know a lot about a discipline are deeply disadvantaged.

 To begin with, a focus on foundational knowledge is boring; beyond that, when students are asked to memorize or retain a lot of information, they are robbed of the opportunity to do meaningful and motivating work in the discipline.

-While undergraduate students aren’t necessarily ready to do the doctoral-level work you are doing, it’s important to challenge them to do aspects of the kinds of analysis, application, or evaluation that make each field of inquiry really exciting.
+While undergraduate students aren’t necessarily ready to do the doctoral-level work you are doing, it’s important to challenge them to do aspects of the kinds of analysis, application, or evaluation that make your field of inquiry really exciting.
 Requiring students to do real work is what will allow them to learn in your class and will make you a more inspired teacher (who does less work while they do more!).

 Why do teaching assistants hold mistaken beliefs about teaching?